 Biography: I began my career at the University of Otago, New Zealand with a joint degree in Zoology and Physiology.
 A DPhil at Oxford, with John Krebs, on brain and behaviour in food storing birds was followed by a Junior Research Fellowship, at St John’s College, Oxford.
 I then began to move north.
 First to a lectureship in the Department of Psychology at the University of Newcastle, then to a readership in the Institute for Cell, Animal and Population Biology, University of Edinburgh, before reaching St Andrews in 2009, a joint position in Biology and Psychology.
 I became a Professor in Biology in 2017 and in 2021 was elected a Fellow of the Royal Society of Edinburgh.
 Since my DPhil I have combined behaviour, cognition, and neurobiology together in a Tinbergian framework to address questions in animal cognition in the laboratory and (minus the neurobiology) in the field.
 My primary questions have concerned in spatial learning, memory and the hippocampus in various bird and mammal species, and the adaptive evolution of the brain, with my interests now (not entirely) focussed on understanding how birds know what nest to build.
 I also address questions of cognition in wild hummingbirds in the Rockies with collaborators Andy Hurly (University of Lethbridge, Canada) and Maria Tello Ramos (University of Hull, UK).
 My nest building work is done with zebra finches in the laboratory with collaborator Simone Meddle (University of Edinburgh, UK), blue tits in St Andrews, Scotland, and white-browed sparrow weavers in the Kalahari Desert, northern South Africa with Maria Tello Ramos.

-Dr. Miriam Klein Flugge
+Dr. Miriam Klein-Flugge

 Associate Professor of Neuroscience, Department of Experimental Psychology, University of Oxford